slice-project/slice-engine-dist/README.md

 # SLICE Framework MacOSX Distribution Repository #
 > This is SLICE Engine distribution repository.

-> SLICE patform consists of Framework and Engine.
->> SLICE engine is run on the edge devices and the software modules from the repository runs on the engine.
+> SLICE engine is run on the edge devices and the software modules from the repository runs on the engine.

 ## Structure of SLICE github Repository ##
 > We devide our source code based on the following categories..